-FIMLAB PILOTED A REMOTE FROZEN SECTION PROCESS
+FIMLAB VALIDATED A REMOTE FROZEN SECTION PROCESS

 Fimlab is one of the leading laboratory service providers in Finland.
 Serving an area with 1.3 million people Fimlab runs over 15 million diagnostic tests per year in their 120 locations.
 To maximize the time the pathologist spends on what they’re indispensable at, diagnosing, Fimlab has successfully piloted a digital frozen section process operated by laboratory technicians.